pdf-association/pdf-cos-syntax/README.md

 ## Go To Functionality
 VSCode allows easy navigation and examination of definitions, declarations and references.
 For PDF the following programming language equivalences are used:
 - **definition**: a PDF object (`X Y obj`)
-- **declaration**: the in-use cross-reference table entry of a PDF object (e.g., `0000003342 00000 n`)
+- **declaration**: the in-use cross-reference table entry for a PDF object (e.g., `0000003342 00000 n`)
 - **reference**: an indirect references (`X Y R`) to a PDF object

-Placing the cursor anywhere in a conventional cross-reference table entry for an in-use object (e.g., `0000003342 00000 n`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).
-Note that the very first entry in the cross-reference table of an original PDF (i.e. one without any incremental updates) should always be `0000000000 65535 f` and represents the start of the free list and thus there is no associated object 0.
+Placing the cursor anywhere in the object ID (the object number `X` or generation number `Y`) of an indirect reference (`X Y R`) or on the line of a conventional cross-reference table entry for an in-use object (e.g., `0000003342 00000 n`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).

-**NOT IMPLEMENTED YET:** Placing the cursor anywhere on an indirect reference (`X Y R`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`), using the cross reference table information.
+Placing the cursor anywhere in the object ID (the object number `X` or generation number `Y`) of an object definition (`X Y obj`) or indirect reference (`X Y R`), and then selecting "Find all references" will find all indirect references (`X Y R`) to that object.
+The references will be listed in the "References" sidebar panel.

-**NOT IMPLEMENTED YET:** Placing the cursor anywhere on an object definition (`X Y obj`), and then selecting "Show references" will find all indirect references (`X Y R`) to that object.
+**NOT IMPLEMENTED** - goto declaration... from `X Y R` or `XY obj` to the xref table in-use entry

 ### Windows Go To shortcuts